-Customer returns are at an all time high: it’s estimated that by the end of this year around $440 billion in merchandise will have been returned.
+Customer returns are at an all time high: in 2017 around $400 billion in merchandise was returned.
 The spike in ecommerce is playing a huge role (around 30% of online purchases are sent back), as are increasingly relaxed return policies.
 The point is, returns are running rampant!

 Over the past few years a shift has taken place in how retailers and manufacturers deal with their customer returns.
 Instead of putting them back on shelves or throwing them away, many are choosing to liquidate them.
 In fact the amount of customer-returned lots listed across B-Stock’s network of liquidation marketplaces (vs. shelf pulls/overstock) has steadily grown over the years.